smblott-github/chromix/README.md

 ```
 node chromix.js ping
 ```
-This produces no output, but yields an exit code of `0` if chromix was able to ping chrome, and non-zero otherwise.
-It can be useful in scripts for checking whether chrome is running.
+This produces no output, but yields an exit code of `0` if Chromix was able to ping Chrome, and non-zero otherwise.
+It can be useful in scripts for checking whether Chrome is running.

-This is the default command if no arguments are provided to chromix.
+This is the default command if no arguments are provided to Chromix.
 So the `ping`, here, can be ommitted.

 #### Load